 Domains

 There are two critical domains that need to be accounted in the streaming ecosystem.
-On one hand, we have the domain of encoding technologies where the goal is to innovate and create more efficient codecs, which try to the quality of the rendered media on clients while optimizing the bandwidth needed to obtain that quality.
+On one hand, we have the domain of encoding technologies where the goal is to innovate and create more efficient codecs, which try to improve the quality of the rendered media on clients while optimizing the bandwidth needed to obtain that quality.
 On the other hand, we also have the domain of content protection that evolves to protect the assets of content owners and their ability to monetize.
 Both domains are complex, and they come with different challenges and evolution timelines.

 As we are considering an aspect of content protection to mitigate DeCENC, there might be relations between the two domains, but we should pay attention to the impact on the encoding technologies and their ability to keep innovating.